CodeProSpecialist/Billionaire-Trading-Robot-for-Public-API/README.md

 ### Setup Steps

 1. **Add Contact:** Add the phone number `+34 644 87 21 57` to your contacts and name it as you wish.
-2. **Send Message:** Using WhatsApp, send the message:
+2. **Send Message:** Using WhatsApp, send the message to the new contact for callmebot:
-I allow callmebot to send me messages to the new contact.
+I allow callmebot to send me messages

 3. **Receive API Key:** The bot will reply with your personal API key.
 4. **Set Environment Variables:** Add the following lines to your `.bashrc` file: